Video games in Indonesia: Piracy

-Video game piracy is common in Indonesia as with software piracy in general, with BSA estimating 84% of all software installed in Indonesia throughout 2013 being unlicensed.
+Video game piracy is common in Indonesia as with software piracy in general, with BSA estimating 84% of all software installed in Indonesian companies throughout 2013 being unlicensed.
 Many stores in Indonesia offer illegally downloaded video games burned into DVDs for significantly less than its normal retail price, with Wii games being sold for IDR 20,000 (US$2) or less.
 Due to the nature of Indonesian copyright laws, video game companies are required to bring the lawsuits against the illegal merchants to court, the cost of which would often outweigh the benefits.

 When online-only consoles such as the PlayStation 3 was released in Indonesia, authorised dealers initially controlled the distribution.
 However, once piracy took up these distributors withdrew from the country, causing a scarcity of authentic video game copies and raising the prices–resulting in further increase in piracy.